Skip to main content

 2. Set vCPU to 1 core

-• Drag and drop the gamezip file into the builds section
+1. Upload the .zip file in the builds section

 Bullet Mayhem In-Game